lzhzlw/lzhzlw.github.io/_pages/about.md

 # Working experience
 - *2022.12 to now*, Shenzhen Research Institute of Big Data, The Chinese University of Hong Kong (Shenzhen)
   - Research Scientist/Associate Research Fellow
+- *2020.10 to 2022.12*, Southern University of Science and Technology (SUSTech)
+  - Presidential Distinguished Postdoc

 # Educations
-- *2020.10 to 2022.12*, Southern University of Science and Technology (SUSTech)
-  - Presidential Distinguished Research Fellow
 - *2016.09 to 2020.12*, The University of Hong Kong
   - PhD degree
   - Supervisor: Prof. Kaibin Huang